 Remote Storage

-Roughly one half of vaccines to be produced by AstraZeneca will be distributed to low- and middle-income countries, including 500 million doses to India and 300 to world health organizations which help to supply vaccines and logistics for the poorest nations.
+• Roughly one half of vaccines produced by AstraZeneca will be distributed to low- and middle-income countries, including 500 million doses to India and 300 to world health organizations which help to supply vaccines and logistics for the poorest nations.

 Treatment Sites

-Nursing homes plan to partner with chain or local pharmacies and provide on-site treatment sites, although logistics and resources issues may complicate this plan.
+• Nursing homes are partnering with chain or local pharmacies to provide on-site treatment sites, although logistics and resources issues remain.